This post may contain affiliate links. Please see my disclosure policy for details.

 You will need to catch a boat over to Philae temple from the ferry dock which is included in your temple ticket price of £150EGP.
 Tips are expected for the driver however.

 Photography is free and I would recommend getting here early to beat the crowds.
 The temple is open from 6am – 5pm and I’d say the earlier you can get here the better before the tour groups.

 2. Watch the Light and Sound Show at Philae Temple

 If you’re looking for something to do in the evening, then you can actually visit the Philae temple at night for the sound and light show!

 I didn’t get to do this as I was boarding my Nile cruise, but it must be fantastic to see it all lit up.

 Imagine getting the boat over in the dark?!
 Must be incredible.

-As with all sound and light shows in Egypt, there’s usually two performances in one night.
+As with all sound and light shows in Egypt, there are usually two performances in one night.
 One in English and another in a different language which changes daily.
-Headsets are provided if you need translation.
+Headsets are provided if you need a translation.
 These also need a minimum amount of people to turn up to take place.

 Tickets are £250EGP and can be booked online.
 You can book tickets, check show timings and language days here.